gorzhn/frontend-hr/README.md

 # This command opens localhost:3000 automatically
 yarn start

-Frontend and Backend made by Blackbox using React and .NET Core 2.2
+Frontend and Backend made by Gorjan Malevski using React and .NET Core 2.2

 ```